aomarabdelaziz/ISFP-task-doc/README.md

   - **Modify Tomcat Shutdown Port:**  It modifies the configuration file to change the shutdown port from `8005` to `8006`.
   - **Modify Tomcat Connector Port for AJP:**  It modifies the configuration file to change the port used for the AJP connector from `8009` to `8010`.
   - **Create tomcat-users.xml File:**   It creates a tomcat-users.xml file in the Tomcat configuration directory to define user roles and access privileges.
+  - **Start Tomcat Service:**  It starts the Tomcat service using the `startup.sh` script.
+  - **Check Tomcat Service Status:** It verifies whether the Tomcat service is running by searching for the process using ps command.
+  - **Debug Message:** It provides a debug message indicating whether Tomcat is running or not.

 1. sdasd

   ```diff